 He can be randomly seen in the background on certain episodes of CSI, Las Vegas, or the illustrious and short lived Nick(Lachey) and Jessica(Simpson) Variety Show.
 And for fans of the show Damages, yes, he is Luke Richards.

-Scott now resides in Philadelphia with his wife Lindsie, their Frenchie, Mavis, and their baby boy, Jed William!
+Scott has since moved BACK to Oklahoma with his wife Lindsie, their Frenchie, Mavis, and their baby boy, Jed William!
 He has taught on the faculties of University of the Arts in Philadelphia, Rider University, and University of Central Oklahoma.
 He is currently working on another graduate degree, this time a Master of Fine Arts in Directing from the University of Idaho.

 Photos above (L-R)-Berger in Hair, Dr. Fine in Next to Normal, and Leaf Coneybear in The 25th Annual Putnam County Spelling Bee